hanowell/uwsoc533a/docs/07_stable-population-model.md

 <summary>How is this result related to the population structure result? **Tap for answer**</summary>
 * High fertility means younger age structure
 * If $A_P < A_D$, higher fertility leads to more younger people, who experience on average lower mortality than older people
-* If $A_D > A_P$, higher fertility leads to more young people born to a high-mortality population where they are likely to die relatively young
+* If $A_P > A_D$, higher fertility leads to more young people born to a high-mortality population where they are likely to die relatively young
 </details>

 <br><br>